nhsconnect/Events-Management/pages/overview/overview_msg_architecture_event_content.md

 ## "Linked information" Event Message

 A "Linked information" type event message is an event which carries minimal event-related information but instead carries information on where the full set of event-related information can be retrieved.
 The event message should only contain contextual information such as what type event it is, maybe where it happened and who with but none of the clinical event-related information related to the event.
-To share the event-related information the event message will include National Record Locator (NRL) format pointers which link to an API endpoint exposed by the publisher where the full set of event-related information available can be retrieved when it is needed.
+To share the event-related information the event message will include National Record Locator (NRL) format pointers which link to endpoint URLs exposed by the publisher where the full set of event-related information available can be retrieved when it is needed.

 This approach does not completely mitigate the risk that the content of the event may become out of date, but the chance of this happening within the linked information event message and the risk associated with it is much less than in a contained information event message as there is less content and the content included is only contextual information.